jmcvetta/napping/README.md

 Before submitting a Pull Request, please ensure your code passes all tests, and that your changes do not decrease test coverage.
 I.e. if you add new features, also add corresponding new tests.

+## Production Note

+If you decide to use Napping in a production system, please let me know.
+All API changes will be made via Pull Request, so it's highly recommended you Watch the repo Issues.
+The API is fairly stable, but there may be additions and small changes from time to time.

 ## License